nesrine837/inspire-me-api-branch/README.md

 ## Introduction

-Welcome to the documentation of the REST API for the Inspire Me quotes website.
+Welcome to the documentation of the REST API for the Inspire Me quotes API.
 This is a free open source API for retrieving quotes from our database.
 The base url is `inspire-me-api.redmountaindev.co.za/`